mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 When I was a teenager I vividly recall reading a curious letter Albert Einstein wrote to the mathematician Jacques Hadamard, describing his (Einstein's) thought processes.
-I won't quote the whole letter, but here's some of the flavour:
+I won't quote the whole letter, but here's some of the flavor:

 > The words or the language, as they are written or spoken, do not
 > seem to play any role in my mechanism of thought.
 The psychical